-154 146.
-While the industry's suggestion that a lower responsiveness criterion for vehicles with higher GVMs is appropriate, the recommended 5,500-pound 2,495-kilogram GVM break point is not appropriate.
-Some large passenger cars, such as the Mercedes-Benz S-class, have GVMs near this level.
-With this break point, some minivans like the Honda Odyssey and midsize SUVs like the Toyota 4Runner and Jeep Cherokee-would be considered to have the same limitations as 15-passenger vans and trucks with a GVM of 4,536 kg.
-Thus, the gtr establishes a more representative break point at a GVM of 3,500 kg.
+- 144. While the industry's suggestion that a lower responsiveness criterion for vehicles with higher GVMs is appropriate, the recommended 2,495 kg GVM break point is not appropriate.
+Some large passenger cars have GVMs near this level.
+With this break point, some minivans and midsize SUVs would be considered to have the same limitations as 15-passenger vans and trucks with a GVM of 4,536 kg.
+Thus, the gtr establishes a more representative break point at a GVM of 3,500 kg. - 145.

-155 147.
 Regarding calculation of lateral displacement, such calculations use double integration with respect to time of the measurement of lateral acceleration at the vehicle centre of gravity (where time, t = 0, for the integration operation is the instant of steering initiation), as expressed by the following formula:

-Lateral displacement = $\iint A{vC.G.}dt$
+Lateral displacement = $\iint A{yC.G.}dt$